 That is all.
 Take out the casserole and let it rest for about 10 minutes before serving.

 How to make blue cheese sauce?

 This blue cheese sauce might be one of the best sauces you have ever tried.
-The combination of the spicy sour blue cheese with white wine and heavy cream is something beyond imaginable.
+The combination of the spicy, sour blue cheese with white wine and heavy cream is beyond imaginable.
 It is a perfect sauce to suit any roasted meat dishes as well as fish dishes.
-Since I have discovered it, I use it anytime I have the opportunity because it is simply perfect.
+Since I discovered it, I have used it whenever I can because it is simply perfect.

-To prepare the sauce you need to heat a 1 cup of heavy cream in a saucepan on medium-low heat.
-In the meantime cut the Blue cheese in small chunks and make sure you have half a glass of white wine available.
+Heat 1 cup of heavy cream in a saucepan on medium-low heat to prepare the sauce.
+In the meantime, cut the Blue cheese in small chunks and make sure you have half a glass of white wine available.
 As soon as the heavy cream reaches a high temperature, lower the heat and add the blue cheese then stir continuously till it melts.
-Thereafter, pour 1/3 of a glass of white wine and let it come to a boil.
-If you want the sauce to be thicker, then let it simmer for about two minutes on low heat, stir occasionally.
+After that, pour 1/3 of a glass of white wine and let it come to a boil.
+If you want the sauce to be thicker, let it simmer for about two minutes on low heat, stirring occasionally.
 That is all it takes to have a mind-blowing sauce that everyone will go crazy about.

 When you take out the meat from the oven, arrange it carefully on a plate and pour some sauce on top of it.
 You can as well pour the sauce in a small sauce dish and keep it right next to you because you’ll never have enough of it.
 Give it a try and you’ll never regret it.